aceeesz/aceeesz/README.md

 <br clear="both">

 <h6 align="left">Hi 👋!
-My name is Christian Efa, and I'm a Computer Engineering student from Technological Institute of the Philippines.<br>I'm passionate about IoT, robotics, and machine perception, and I aspire to become a future hardware engineer. 🚀</h6>
+My name is Christian Efa, and I'm a Computer Engineer Graduated from Technological Institute of the Philippines.<br>I'm passionate about IoT, robotics, and machine perception. 🚀</h6>

 ###